Education for Sustainable Development

 - Exploring the value of green spaces on campus

 - How to encourage behaviour change to reduce energy use in student accommodation

 - Cycle parking review

 - Review of green roof management and opportunities

 Students can learn from each other, learn from the University and provide recommendations for how the University could be more sustainable...Lecturer in Sustainability and Ethics

 Widening Participation and Outreach

 At Salford we are committed to breaking down traditional barriers to Higher Education, ensuring that our student cohort reflects the diversity in society.
-We work to inspire, engage and enable those who would not traditionally consider higher education to fulfil their potential by raising their awareness, challenging barriers and providing opportunities to explore Higher Education.
+We work to inspire, engage and enable those who would not traditionally consider higher education to fulfill their potential by raising their awareness, challenging barriers and providing opportunities to explore Higher Education.

 We deliver a wide range of activities and initiatives targeted from secondary school age to post-16 as well as bespoke activities for care experienced students, students with caring responsibilities, Black, Asian and Minority Ethnic students, disabled young people and others.